PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The normalized reason is now `instance_normalization_drift_amplified_by_dynamic_quantization_decoder`.

+The DynamicQuantizeLinear builder now lives in the dedicated 391-line `op_builders/dynamic_quantize.py` family module instead of the legacy combined quantized builder.
+The move reduces `op_builders/quantized.py` from 3,235 to 2,850 lines without changing dispatch or its ModelIR contract.
+A normalized fingerprint over every operator, tensor, constant buffer, option, shape, signature, dtype, and quantization field is identical before and after the
+move: `a83d642e4aa7903f9b34495fec2c1edb5ff8779ba6735bedde382578152657f5`
+for 22 operators and 27 tensors.
+An architecture test enforces the 2,000-line limit for the new family module and prevents the builder from returning to the legacy file.

 `dynamics_rife_sim.onnx` remains an active non-pass with the normalized reason `invalid_onnx_concat_spatial_mismatch_64_128`.
 The source passes the structural ONNX checker but ONNX Runtime rejects it during shape inference at